Mi-V-Soft-RISC-V/miv-rv32-documentation/soft-ip-driver-user-guides/CoreTSE/coretse-driver-user-guide.md

 enables passing frames addressed to the local MAC address (perfect unicast match) if the local MAC address is included in the allowed MAC addresses list.

-Note: The address filtering choice can also be selected using the `TSE_cfg_struct_def_init()` function.
+Note: The address filtering choice can also be selected using `TSE_cfg_struct_def_init()` function.
 The configuration value returned by this function can be modified and then passed on to the `TSE_init()` function.
 If the `TSE_set_address_filter()` function is used, the original filter setting chosen